Maalim18/Blog/README.md

   export SECRET_KEY=<your-secret-key>
 Edit the configuration instance in manage.py by commenting on production instance and uncommenting development instance

-To run the application, in your terminal:
+## To run the application, in your terminal:

   $ chmod a+x start.sh
   $ ./start.sh
-Testing the Application
-To run the tests for the class file:

-  $ python3.6 manage.py server

 # Technologies Used
 Python3.8